Hello friend, and welcome to the Basic Linux Commands Tutorial For Beginners.

 So, this was all about basic Linux commands for beginners.
 Now you know how to perform basic tasks using Linux shell.

-By knowing this basic Linux commands you have laid down the foundation of becoming an expert in Linux.
+By knowing these basic Linux commands you have laid down the foundation of becoming an expert in Linux.

 But in order to become a Linux power user, you must have a solid understanding of the Linux Shell.
 And I’m going to walk you through your journey, from a basic Linux commands user to a Linux power user.

 The Linux shell is much more powerful than just performing these simple tasks.
 Read the follow-up tutorials to become an expert in using the Linux terminal.